dapr/docs/daprdocs/content/en/operations/observability/tracing/otel-collector/open-telemetry-collector.md

    kubectl apply -f open-telemetry-collector-generic.yaml
    ```

-## Set up Dapr to send trace to OTEL Collector
+## Set up Dapr to send traces to OTEL Collector

 Set up a Dapr configuration file to turn on tracing and deploy a tracing exporter component that uses the OpenTelemetry Collector.